AckerlyXu/heima/articles/virtual-machines/linux/endorsed-distros.md

 ### SUSE
 [http://www.suse.com/suse-linux-enterprise-server-on-azure](http://www.suse.com/suse-linux-enterprise-server-on-azure)

 SUSE Linux Enterprise Server on Azure is a proven platform that provides superior reliability and security for cloud computing.
-SUSE's versatile Linux platform seamlessly integrates with Azure cloud services to deliver an easily manageable cloud environment. with more than 9,200 certified applications from more than 1,800 independent software vendors for SUSE Linux Enterprise Server, SUSE ensures that workloads running supported in the data center can be confidently deployed on Azure.
+SUSE's versatile Linux platform seamlessly integrates with Azure cloud services to deliver an easily manageable cloud environment.
+With more than 9,200 certified applications from more than 1,800 independent software vendors for SUSE Linux Enterprise Server, SUSE ensures that workloads running supported in the data center can be confidently deployed on Azure.

 ### Canonical
 [http://www.ubuntu.com/cloud/azure](http://www.ubuntu.com/cloud/azure)

 Canonical engineering and open community governance drive Ubuntu's success in client, server, and cloud computing, which includes personal cloud services for consumers.
 Canonical's vision of a unified, free platform in Ubuntu, from phone to cloud, provides a family of coherent interfaces for the phone, tablet, TV, and desktop.
 This vision makes Ubuntu the first choice for diverse institutions from public cloud providers to the makers of consumer electronics and a favorite among individual technologists.

 With developers and engineering centers around the world, Canonical is uniquely positioned to partner with hardware makers, content providers, and software developers to bring Ubuntu solutions to market for PCs, servers, and handheld devices.